Applications of Explainable AI for 6G: Technical Aspects, Use Cases, and Research Challenges: XAI for 6G Technical Aspects

 \subsubsection{How XAI can help}

-AI/ML algorithms have been applied to detect security threats, classify attack types, and make some responses to ensure trust and security with self-configuration in self-monitoring, self-protecting, and self-healing in communication networks.
-To facilitate a massive amount of raw data generated in the internet of everything (IoE) networks, distributed AI/ML techniques can accelerate security control and analytics.
-Numerous security models have been proposed by exploiting AI/ML models with supervised learning, unsupervised learning, and RL.
-Their advantages are higher accuracy and diversity.
-Primarily, advanced ML algorithms and DL models can deal with different cybersecurity problems~\cite{Porambage2021security}: poisonous attacks by tampering training data with malicious samples, evasion attacks by injecting disorders and outliers to testing data to circumvent the learned model, API-based attacks to pilfer prediction outcomes, infrastructure physical attacks and communication tampering by interfering communication-computing connections and shutting AI systems down~\cite{Siriwardhana2021security}.
-However, most existing ML-powered security mechanisms are unable to explain their final decisions and response actions.
-Concretely, they fail to indicate how a system achieves threat detection more precisely than attack classification and how an action accordingly responds on time to protect networks from cyberattacks.
-Besides, the usage of AI/ML algorithms to address security problems raises a problematic concern about the trustworthiness of the components inside ML models~\cite{Suomalainen2020security}.
-Transparency and visibility are essential that allow system supervisors and security experts to thoroughly understand the XAI model instead of a black-box model to make decision-making accountable and conduct self-protecting strategies accordingly.
-Because security threats and cyberattacks can happen suddenly without any pre-warning signs, RL models have an explainable ability to identify the right time of incidents, which is an effective way to counteract threats actively.
+Regarding AI security technologies, transparency in verifying how securely AI systems operate against adversarial machine learning (AML – an attack intentionally fools the AI model by entering deceptive data to make network system unstable, malfunctioning or unavailable) should be ensured to protect subscribers and mobile communication systems from AML.
+Besides being created in a reliable system, it is necessary to check whether the AI models operating in user equipment (UE), radio access network (RAN) and core have been maliciously modified or altered by a malicious attack.
+Open radio access networks (ORANs) with an intelligent controller can execute self-healing or recovery procedures if any malicious or abnormal event is detected in AI models.
+Many recent methods have exploited some advanced ML and DL algorithms to effectively deal with different cybersecurity problems in ORAN and virtualized radio access networks (vRANs)~\cite{Porambage2021security}: poisonous attacks by tampering the Internet of Everything (IoE) data for training with malicious samples, evasion attacks by injecting disorders and outliers to testing data to circumvent the learned model, API-based attacks to pilfer prediction outcomes, infrastructure physical attacks and communication tampering by interfering communication-computing connections and shutting AI systems down~\cite{Siriwardhana2021security}.
+However, most existing ML/DL-powered security mechanisms are unable to explain their final decisions (e.g., how a system achieves threat detection more precisely than attack classification) and response actions (e.g., how an action accordingly responds on time to protect networks from cyberattacks)~\cite{vigano2020explainable}, and consequently cause uncertainty to 6G stakeholders.